Info You Need

 Food sampling/cooking demonstrations

-Please advise us as early as possible if you have any plans to conduct food sampling or cooking demonstrations at the shows, so that we can accommodate your requirements as best possible.
-We recommend starting the planning process at least two months prior to the show.
+Please advise us as early as possible if you have any plans to conduct food sampling or cooking demonstrations at the expo, so that we can accommodate your requirements as best possible.
+We recommend starting the planning process at least two months prior to the event.

 Each venue has the sole rights for the sale/distribution of all food and drink and reserves the right to remove any food and beverage not authorised in the venues.
 Therefore you will need to have prior permission from the venue.